s0mr4t/boucp.github.io/README.md

   - meta
   ```
   ## Make a shell script for installing pip packages
-  installed extra pakages except mkdocs-simple-hooks for later updates in this site.
+  Installed extra pakages except mkdocs-simple-hooks for later updates in this site.
   ```bash
   #!/bin/bash